7 Best Projection Screens for Conference Rooms

 Modern ambient light rejecting technology evolved from military applications.
 The US Navy developed early ALR screens in the 1990s for use in submarine and ship combat information centers where controlling ambient light was impossible.
 The technology filtered down to commercial applications over the following decade.

 3D projection screens use different materials than 2D screens.
 Silver screens preserve the polarization of 3D projection systems, which is necessary for the 3D effect to work.
 This is why 3D movie theaters use silver screens instead of the white screens common in regular theaters.
 The downside is reduced viewing angles and a more visible hot spot effect.
+Document cameras for remote presentations provide complementary technology for hybrid presentation environments.

 The Evolution of Projection Screens